Broken or Cracked Teeth

 The options for these treatments include:

-• filling or bonding – an adhesive material is applied to the tooth and them shaped so it looks like your natural tooth both in shape, size and colour
+• filling or bonding – The dentist applies an adhesive material to the tooth and shapes it to match your natural tooth’s shape, size, and colour.

-• dental crown or cap – where the crack or break is extensive or the crack has led to decay and part of the tooth has needed to be removed, a cap or crown may be the solution to save and protect your tooth.
+• dental crown or cap – In cases of extensive cracks or breaks that lead to decay and the removal of a portion of the tooth, a cap or crown can be a solution to save and protect the tooth.

 49 Woodville Road